Make Music More

 - Create opportunities to enrich the experiences for local music students

-- Launch Muziko Project to connect with the rich ethno-cultural musical community
+- Launch Muziko Project to connect with ethno-cultural musicians

 The SSO achieves great things thanks to the people who give of their ideas and hard work to make our orchestra special.

-We must grow our staff.
+We must grow our organizational capacity.
 The amazing team that have brought this organization into this new era all started with no experience in running an orchestra – like prairie grass we dug in, created a great working environment, and raised ourselves in a drought.

-Building the next generation and growing our music community through this transformative change will take significant time and energy.
+With that drought over, it’s time to build our capacity.
+Taking the organization into its next generation and growing our music community through this transformative change will take significant time and energy.
 Our administrative team needs to be leaders of change through this transformative era.
 We need to create opportunities for the next generation of arts managers – we have to ensure that the organizational strength is ingrained in how we nurture the people who will lead the SSO in the years to come.

 How do we get there?

-- Invest financially in administrative staffing for the organization
+- Financial investment in administrative staffing for the organization

-- Create entry level positions for mentoring the next generation of music community leaders
+- Creation of entry level positions for mentoring the next generation of music community leaders

 - Present workshops and conferences for our local music community on relevant topics with impact